almimony75/sms-server/README.md

 # sms-sse-server

-📡 **Offline C++ HTTP Server for Receiving SMS via REST and Broadcasting in Real-Time via Server-Sent Events (SSE)**
+📡 **Offline C++ HTTP Server for Receiving SMS via REST and Broadcasting in Real-Time via Server-Sent Events (SSE)** Because why just get SMS when you can stream them like a pro? 😎

 ---